dominicnicholas/research/README.md

 # research

+This repo contains code written for research projects.

-The code in this repo is for sharing for the PLOS ONE research paper "A Simple Method To Measure Methane Emissions From Indoor Gas Leaks"
+- flux.R : code for the PLOS ONE research paper "A Simple Method To Measure Methane Emissions From Indoor Gas Leaks"